mobxjs/mobx/docs/refguide/autorun-async.md

 If observed values are changed multiple times while waiting, the action is still triggered only once, so in a sense it achieves a similar effect than a transaction.
 This might be useful for stuff that is expensive and doesn't need to happen synchronously; such as debouncing server communication.
+If a string is passed as first argument to `autorun`, it will be used as debug name.

-Returns a disposer to cancel the autorun.
+`autorunAsync` returns a disposer to cancel the autorun.

 ```javascript
 autorunAsync(() => {